Ofi-Services/celosphere-atendees-site/site/README.md

 ### Customization

 #### Adding Your Logo
-1. Place your Ofi Services logo in the `assets/` directory as `ofi-logo.png`
+1. Place your OFI Services logo in the `assets/` directory as `ofi-logo.png`
 2. The website will automatically display it in the header

 #### Adding/Editing Attendees